sharktide/restructuredpython/docs/source/reference/Syntax_Guide.rst

 reStructuredPython introduces a syntax that combines Python's functionality with JavaScript-like conventions.
 Below are some key syntax elements:

+You can find these and everything else in the :doc:`Features <reference/Features/index>` section

 1. **Control Loop Syntax** Latest in 0.6.0

     Control loops and class/function definitions use curly brackets instead of ":" like in regular Python